Become a baker using the Concordium Client#

 ✓ |

-Check the status of the baker and its lottery power#
+Check the status of the validator and its lottery power#

-To see if the node is baking, you can check various sources that offer different degrees of precision in the information displayed.
+To see if the node is producing blocks, you can check various sources that offer different degrees of precision in the information displayed.

-In the network dashboard, the baker ID of the node is shown in the
+In the network dashboard, the validator ID of the node is shown in the

 column.Using the